cuckoosandbox/cuckoo/docs/book/src/customization/packages.rst

 For example if in your analysis you are looking for just one specific indicator to be created (e.g. a file) you could place your condition in this function and if it returns ``False``, the analysis will terminate straight away.

+Think of it as "should the analysis continue or not?".

 For example::